shrinerb/shrine/doc/plugins/dynamic_storage.md

 # Dynamic Storage

-The `dynamic_storage` plugin allows you to register a storage using a regex, and evaluate the storage class dynamically depending on the regex.
+The [`dynamic_storage`][dynamic_storage] plugin allows you to register a storage using a regex, and evaluate the storage class dynamically depending on the regex.

 Example: